wegfawefgawefg/asset-cache-py/README.md

-# asset-cache-py
+# small-ass-cache
-an okay asset cache that is very python

 ## What is it?

-Its an asset management system that lets you declare your assets once and load them when you need them.
+The "SMALL ASSet Cache" is an asset management system that lets you declare your assets once and load them when you need them.
+It is really intended to be used for games, but can be used for any project that needs to load assets from a file system.

+## Why was it made?
+I got tired of writing the same shit over and over.
+This enables my future self be lazy.

-## Why use it?
+## But why should I use it?
 Has the following advantages:
-- Lets you declare your assets in the same place as the paths (no more dictionary of mappings)
+- Lets you declare your assets in the same place as the paths (no more dictionary of mappings).
-- Uses an enum as the base type for your assets (instead of strings)
+- Uses an enum as the base type for your assets (instead of strings).
+This means your editor will autocomplete your asset names for you.
+- Your editor will autocomplete your asset names for you.
+- Your editor will autocomplete your asset names for you.
-- This means your editor will autocomplete your asset names for you.
+- Your editor will autocomplete your asset names for you.
+- Your editor may also detect asset name typos. (thank you)
-- Has a preload feature to warm the cache
+- Has a preload feature to warm the cache.
+- Is already written.
+- Is only like 100 lines of code.
+(Hackable, Grokkable.)

 ## How do?
 ### 1. Define Loading Functions